SRM Shineray E3

 The SRM Shineray E3 (鑫源E3) and the slightly longer E3L variant is a battery electric van produced by Chinese car manufacturer Shineray Group under the SRM Shineray marque, and was launched in May 2024.

 Overview

 The SRM Shineray E3 and E3L share the same boxy design.
-Both variants share a single powertrain across the range with a rear positioned 60kW electric motor and 220Nm.
-The E3 is powered by a 38.64kWh CATL supplied battery supporting 253km of range or a 32.14kWh CATL supplied battery supporting 221km of range.
-The E3L is powered by a 41.86kWh CATL supplied battery supporting 263km of range.
-The E3 features a 1.275m² side entrance with the sliding doors open and a 3145mm cargo area depth.
+Both variants share a single powertrain across the range with a rear positioned 60 kW electric motor and 220 Nm.
+The E3 is powered by a 32.14 kWh CATL-supplied battery supporting 221 km of range or a 38.64 kWh CATL-supplied battery supporting 253 km of range.
+The E3L is powered by a 41.86 kWh CATL-supplied battery supporting 263 km of range.
+The E3 features a 1.275 m2 side entrance with the sliding doors open and a 3145 mm cargo area depth.